Scheduled Date: Tuesday 7th November, 2017

 Morne La Croix is an isolated village located 23km north of Arima and 12 km south of Blanchisseuse on the Arima Blanchisseuse Bypass.
-At its entrance, there is a large rectangular concrete plaque inscribed with the words “Morne La Croix “ which translates “Mountain Of The Cross.”
-The landscape enclosed by towering ridges and facing majestically over the community there is a prominent V-shaped Mountain, which symbolizes the appearance of a crucifix.
+At the entrance to the community, there is a significant rectangular concrete plaque inscribed with the words “Morne La Croix “ when translated means “Mountain of the Cross.”
+The region enclosed by towering ridges and facing prominently over the landscape there is a majestic v-shaped mountain that represents the symbol of a crucifix.

-Assembly: 7.00am at Corner of Omeara Road and Churchill Roosevelt Highway, Arima.
-9next to FT Farfan
+Assembly: 7.00am at Corner of Omeara Road and Churchill Roosevelt Highway, Arima. next to FT Farfan

 Swimming: optional life jackets provided but if you have one bring it along.

 Total estimated hiking time for the exploration: 5-6 hours

 For details contact Mario 749-2956, Marcia 490-2421 or Jamal 761-1889.

 Jamal 761-1889,Robin 681-1389,